 With three years of experience in education, Pauline brought her easy going teaching style to FMS in 2007.
 Pauline quickly grasped the power of the Montessori method when she began “seeing a child with joy and pride on their face after completing a work, and then seeing that same child three years later helping a younger friend with a work.”
 Pauline has a BA in Journalism with a minor in English.
 She taught English abroad for three years with the Japanese Exchange Teaching Program and is eager to share her cultural experiences whenever she gets the opportunity.

 Lauren Judd, P3 Support Teacher

 Lauren joined the FMS teaching staff in 2011 and brought with her a Certificate in Computer Programming and Web Design.
-With an eye for details, Laurens’ sense of artistic style informs all of her interactions with her students and helps bring out the creativity of each one of them.
-Per Lauren, “ the Montessori method is so profound in helping the children not only develop socially and giving them a platform of communicating with each other, but it truly provides the students with an academic foundation that follows them throughout their education.
+With an eye for detail, Lauren brings artistic style to all her interactions with students and helps bring out the creativity of each one of them.
+Lauren is a certified Montessori teacher for primary aged students.
+Per Lauren, “ The Montessori method is so profound in helping the children not only develop socially and giving them a platform of communicating with each other, but it truly provides the students with an academic foundation that follows them throughout their education.
 I am especially motivated by the focus of Montessori to help develop the whole person and I am honored to experience this process on a daily basis.”